Tips for teenagers looking for a job

 Most employers now ask for a CV / resume as part of the hiring process.
 This means that your CV / resume should impress the reader and make them want to see you or call you.

-As a teenager chances are you won’t have much work experience, so you are going to have to demonstrate your enthusiasm, potential to do well and willingness to do the job.
+Teenagers looking for jobs usually don’t have much work experience, so you are going to have to demonstrate your enthusiasm, potential to do well and willingness to do the job.
 If you do have work experience let the reader know – it shows you have already been proactive and know what is expected from an employer.

 Do children and teenagers need careers advice?
 As a parent or guardian you want the best for your child or teenager.
 Each child is different and treated so, but offering good advice and encouragement can spur them on to achieve success.